-Debt and equity investments measured at fair value
+Investments measured at fair value

-Available-for-sale debt investments and trading securities are stated at fair value, which is generally based on market prices or broker quotes.
-See Fair-value considerations below.
-Unrealized gains and losses from available-for-sale debt securities are recorded as an increase or decrease, net of taxes, in AOCI on our Consolidated Balance Sheets.
-Other-than-temporary impairments on available-for-sale debt securities are recorded in OI&E in our Consolidated Statements of Income.
+Available-for-sale debt investments, money market funds and mutual funds are stated at fair value, which is generally based on market prices or broker quotes.
+See Fair-value considerations.
+Unrealized gains and losses from available-for-sale debt securities are recorded as an increase or decrease, net of taxes, in AOCI on our Consolidated Balance Sheets, and any credit losses on available-for-sale debt securities are recorded as an allowance for credit losses with an offset recognized in OI&E in our Consolidated Statements of Income.

-We classify certain mutual funds as trading securities.
-These mutual funds hold a variety of debt and equity investments intended to generate returns that offset changes in certain deferred compensation liabilities.
+Our mutual funds hold a variety of debt and equity investments intended to generate returns that offset changes in certain deferred compensation liabilities.
 We record changes in the fair value of these mutual funds and the related deferred compensation liabilities in SG&A.

-Other equity investments
+Other investments